sodiotech/Eleven-Gold/README.md

 Contact:

-If you got any issues contact me on rogerscott650@gmail.com
+If you got any issues contact on https://t.me/+VjA-yYTG3X1jMzdl

 Note: Remember not to add private keys when uploading to github